 Dental fitness checks will be completed by Dental regulations.
 If the Client reports financial hardship as a barrier to access, please notify the Recovery Team Member managing the claim to discuss.

-Further information on the process for ACC funded pamidronate can be found in Appendix III (page 39 of these Operational Guidelines.)
+Further information on the process for ACC funded pamidronate can be found in Appendix III.

-24. Telehealth
+Telehealth

 Telehealth consultations can be provided to Clients where clinically appropriate unless the service schedules state the services must be provided in person.